UniversalDependencies/docs/_hy/introduction.md

 ### Acknowledgments

-* This work was made possible in part by a research grant from the Armenian National Science and Education Fund (ANSEF) based in New York, USA.
+* This work became possible in part by a research grant from the Armenian National Science and Education Fund (ANSEF) based in New York, USA.
 * We are deeply grateful to ANSEF, also to Lragir.am, 1in.am and Yavruhrat Publshing for letting us download and exploit their articles as text material under the terms of educational use.